michael-lazar/pi-blinker/README.md

 # Pi blinker

-This is a script that runs on my Raspberry Pi and blinks a blue LED whenever I get a star on github
+This is a little script that runs on your Raspberry Pi and blinks a blue LED whenever you get a star on github

 <p align="left"><img alt="Demo" src="demo.gif"/></p>

-It's a nice little script, and I enjoy it

 ## Hardware